ExperienceIsKey/AdminManage.github.io/README.md

 # adminmanage.github.io

-1.loginpage is for the Admin Login
+1.Index.html is the Admin Login Page.

 2.User is for the people visiting the website.
 It has contact, about us, registration page hyperlinked with it.